|To walk or not to walk???|

 |My nurse and I.|

 Later in the day, Dr. F stopped by with one of his associates.
 Once again, he told me that I could stay longer, and that he liked coming to visit me.
-I chuckled but told him I would be more comfortable at home and would be seeing him soon for post-op visits.
+I chuckled but told Dr. F I would be more comfortable at home, and would be seeing him soon for post-op visits.
 While in my room he decided to take off the dressing that was applied over my incision.
-This was when I got a pretty good idea of what my incision looked like.
-Those white pieces of tape are called steri-strips.
-They will fall off on their own.
+It was at this time when I got a better idea of what my incision looked like.
+Those white pieces you see that look like tape are called steri-strips.
+They help the incision heal, and will fall off on their own.